BelAn97/mocha-rp-agent/README.md

 Parameter | Description
 --------- | -----------
-attachPicturesToLogs | It is 'true' or 'false', if set 'true' then attempts will be made to attach screenshots to the logs.
+attachScreenshots | It is 'true' or 'false', if set 'true' then attempts will be made to attach screenshots to the logs.
 Default: 'true'.

 # Copyright Notice
 Licensed under the [GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.html)